Davidefassio/sha/README.md

 # SHA in C++

 ## Syntax
-On Linux/Max run the program using ./sha
+On Linux/Max run the program using ./sha.
-On Windows run it using sha.exe
+On Windows run it using sha.exe.

 For some help: ./sha -h
                      --help